AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 ## Configure company-wide settings (administrators only)

-System administrators can restrict users from creating accounts and locations, or they can limit the types of accounts users can create.
+System administrators can restrict users from creating accounts and locations, or they can limit the types of accounts users can create and use.

 ### Configure whether users can create and edit accounts